01Income Is Not Wealth

 Thus, your level of wealth can also be measured by your long-term thinking and potential sustainability.
-Working with a financial advisor can help you to set a goal for wealth accumulation that allows you to maintain your standard of living without an additional paycheck and achieve the financial independence of your dreams.
-This goal can be lofty however, as most people’s annual spending includes a long list of budget items such as mortgage payments, car payments, clothing, college tuitions, music lessons, entertainment expenses, and more.
+Working with a financial adviser can help you to set a goal for wealth accumulation that allows you to maintain your standard of living without an additional paycheck and achieve the financial independence of your dreams.
+This goal can be lofty, however, as most people’s annual spending includes a long list of budget items, such as mortgage payments, car payments, clothing, college tuitions, music lessons, entertainment expenses, and more.

 02You Must Have Surplus Funds to Invest

 As discussed, the only way to take advantage of investment opportunities is to have the money to invest.
-The reality of successful investing is that there is a certain point where you reach critical mass and the returns generated on your assets can change your life (e.g., earning a 10% return on $10,000 is only going to net you $1,000 before taxes — hardly earth-shattering, but the same return on a $1,000,000 portfolio is $100,000, which has far more utility despite requiring the same effort and research).
+The reality of successful investing is that there is a certain point where you reach critical mass, and the returns generated on your assets can change your life (e.g., earning a 10 percent return on $10,000 is only going to net you $1,000 before taxes—hardly earth-shattering, but the same return on a $1,000,000 portfolio is $100,000, which has far more utility despite requiring the same effort and research).

 Amassing wealth and becoming financially independent is a slow process that takes time.
 You do small things every day such as cut your expenses, generate extra income and put the money into brokerage and tax-deferred retirement accounts.
 With time, it begins to amount to something.

 As each new opportunity appears, you can react on a larger scale than your previous investments.
 That's called compounding.
-It's when the interest, dividends and capital gains your money has earned begin to generate their own interest, dividends and capital gains, and on and on in a virtuous cycle.
-It's how $10,000 can grow to $2,890,000 over 50 years at 12%.
+It's when the interest, dividends, and capital gains your money has earned begin to generate their own interest, dividends, and capital gains, and on and on in a virtuous cycle.
+It's how $10,000 can grow to $2,890,000 over 50 years at 12 percent.

 03Taxes Matter — A Lot

-All income is not equal.
+Not all income is equal.
 The idea that where and how you hold your assets can mean the difference between being somewhat well off and obscenely rich is extremely important and was covered in depth in the article entitled Tax Strategy: Asset Placement - Lowering Your Tax Liability Through Intelligent Allocation.

 An illustration is in order.
 A physician earning $250,000 per year is going to get taxed heavily, probably paying $95,000 in taxes for a net income of $155,000.
 Yet, if he had earned the same amount from within a pension plan or IRA, he wouldn't pay a single penny in taxes.